nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 ### Refraction effect

 And the last thing to implement is the Refraction effect.
-First, a refractive texture must be created, but there was a disadvantage that if it was treated with gradient noise, it would look weird.
+First, a refractive texture must be created, but there was a disadvantage, that if it was created with gradient noise, it looked weird.

 _The result seems to be oil floating on the water._